Columbia Open Studios

 How will I find each artist’s studio?

-A special program guide will be published on this website as well as printed and distributed statewide via art venues, independent businesses, and organizations throughout South Carolina.
-It will list all participating artists with their studio address, contact information and information about their work and media, as well as maps indicating studio locations.
-If you would like to know where to find a program in your area, please contact us at firstname.lastname@example.org.
+The guide lists participating artists with their studio address, contact information and information about their work and media, as well as maps indicating studio locations.
+If you would like to know where to find a guidebook in your area, please contact us at email@example.com.

 What does 701 CCA Columbia Open Studios do for artists?